Ecommerce Marketing: 33 Tips To Skyrocket Sales

 ecommerce marketing - contextual marketing

-It got nearly 15,000 retweets and was featured all over the news.
+It received nearly 15,000 retweets and was featured all over the news.

-As long as you’re tasteful, you can keep up with the latest news and trends, then incorporate them into clever ecommerce marketing assets.
+As long as you’re tasteful, you can keep up with the latest news and trends and incorporate them into clever ecommerce marketing assets.

 If you think lead magnets are only for service and information businesses, think again.
 Like blogs, lead magnets help integrate customers further into your business and encourage them to buy.

-Let’s say, for instance, that you sell kitchen gadgets.
-You could create a huge guide that describes 15 creative uses for a blender, for instance, or some other device.
+If you sell kitchen gadgets for instance, you could create a guide describing 15 creative uses for a blender or some other device.

-It has to be useful and actionable.
-Add illustrations, recipes, and anything else that might provide extra value for the reader.
+However, the content needs to be valuable and actionable.
+Include illustrations, recipes, and anything else that might provide extra value for the reader.

 Create an awesome lead magnet to get more leads for your ecommerce business